The Crucifixion of the King of Glory is the perfect read for Holy Week.

 Written by Eugenia Scarvelis Constantinou Ph.D., this amazing book provides surprising insight into Jesus’ ministry and the reason for his crucifixion based on Orthodox traditions.

 I’ve been teaching Bible study for 40 years.
-I’ve written frequently on the Holy Week and Jesus’ crucifixion.
-Reading this book opened my eyes to historic truths I never knew or saw before.
+I’ve often written about Holy Week and Jesus’ crucifixion.
+Reading this book opened my eyes to historical truths I had never known or seen before.

 This book revolutionized how I see Holy Week.

-I don’t know even where to begin to describe this book!
+I don’t even know where to begin describing this book!

 What is the Crucifixion of the King of Glory about?